+Classy and clever, Aix-en-Provence is like an upmarket, more suburban version of Paris' left bank.
+All leafy boulevards, grand public spaces and ordered, but lovely, gardens.
 Aix is also wealthy.
 The TGV station brings in a lot of people, and some of them are here to treat themselves.
 In the charming cafes, restaurants and bars on Aix's most expensive street, the Cours Mirabeau; in the upscale boutiques in the beautiful, largely pedestrianised town centre and in the wonderful hotels in the same area.
-Theses luxurious dwellings are some of the best places to stay in Aix-en-Provence.
+These luxurious dwellings are some of the best places to stay in Aix-en-Provence.

-Aix is known for its fountains and gardens.
+- Aix-en-Provence is known for its fountains and gardens.
 Some of the grandest fountains are on the Cours Mirabeau.
 The Romans founded this city here partly because of the thermal springs it sits over, and it's these waters which bubble through some of the fountains.

 - Some of Cezanne's work can be seen hanging in the Manor of Jas de Bouffan, but you can also visit his atelier, where you can see some of the objects he painted in his still lifes.

 The best places to stay in Aix en Provence tend to be fairly upmarket establishments, but we've managed to scour the area and have come up with a few ideas for those with more restricted means.